Skip to content

 Human Studies

-• Epidemiological Data: Populations with high phthalate exposure report higher rates of infertility and subfertility.
+• Infertility Rates: Populations with increased phthalate exposure report higher rates of infertility or prolonged time to conception Nordkap L, et al..

 Animal Studies